 Responding to the Coronavirus (COVID-19) Pandemic

-In this time of transition, we have been inspired by the hard work of our staff, contracted agencies and community partners to fill in the gaps and find new and creative ways to continue services to older adults.
+Throughout the challenges of the COVID-19 pandemic, we have been inspired by the hard work of our staff, contracted agencies and community partners to fill in the gaps and find new and creative ways to continue services to older adults.

-The Department on Aging has modified our Senior Dining Program to provide curbside meals at many of our Senior Dining locations.
+The DHHS Division on Aging has modified our Senior Dining Program to provide curbside meals at many of our Senior Dining locations.
+While curbisde meals continue to run normally, there will be some changes to the weekend meals and meal delivery - see complete details.

 Eras Senior Network is focusing their volunteer services on delivering groceries and providing rides to essential healthcare appointments.